 We present a cost-effective scalable real-time wavefront control architecture based on off-the-shelf graphics processing units hosted in an ultra-low latency, high-bandwidth interconnect PC cluster environment composed of modules written in the component-oriented language of nesC.
-The architecture enables full-matrix reconstruction of the wavefront at up to 2 KHz with latency under 250 μ s for the PALM-3000 adaptive optics systems, a state-of-the-art upgrade on the 5.1 meter Hale Telescope that consists of a 64x64 subaperture Shack-Hartmann wavefront sensor and a 3368 active actuator high order deformable mirror in series with a 241 active actuator tweeter DM.
-The architecture can easily scale up to support much larger AO systems at higher rates and lower latency.
+We demonstrate the architecture is capable of supporting the most computation and memory intensive wavefront reconstruction method (vector-matrix-multiply) at frame rates up to 2 KHz with latency under 250 μs for the PALM-3000 adaptive optics systems, a state-of-the-art upgrade on the 5.1 meter Hale Telescope that consists of a 64x64 subaperture Shack-Hartmann wavefront sensor and a 3368 active actuator high order deformable mirror in series with a 349 actuator "woofer" DM.
+This architecture can easily scale up to support larger AO systems at higher rates and lower latency.

-Keywords: PALM-3000, AO, wavefront processor, GPU, CUDA, nesC
+Keywords: PALM-3000, AO, wavefront processor, GPU